Pete Reiser: Early career

-Being injury-prone
+Derailed by injuries

 In 1941, his first season as a regular starter, Reiser helped the Dodgers win the pennant for the first time since 1920.
-He was a sensation that year, winning the National League batting title while leading the league in doubles, triples, total bases, runs scored and slugging percentage.
+A sensation his second year, he won the National League batting title while leading the league in doubles, triples, total bases, runs scored, and slugging percentage.
 He was also named a starter to the All-Star team and placed second in MVP balloting.
 On July 19 of the following year, Reiser crashed face-first into the outfield wall in St. Louis, trying to catch what turned out to be a game-winning inside-the-park home run by Enos Slaughter of the rival Cardinals in the bottom of the 11th inning.
 The loss cut the Dodgers' lead over the Cardinals to six games.

 Despite missing just four games with the resulting concussion, he batted only .244 over his final 48 games that season, dropping his batting average from .350 to .310 for the year.
 The Dodgers ended up losing the pennant by two games to the Cardinals, who won 20 of their last 23 games and eventually the World Series.

 Reiser gave great effort on every play in the field, and was therefore very injury-prone.
-He fractured his skull running into an outfield wall on one occasion (but still made the throw back to the infield), was temporarily paralyzed on another, and was taken off the field on a stretcher a record 11 times.
+He fractured his skull running into an outfield wall on one occasion (but still made the throw back to the infield), was temporarily paralyzed on another, and was taken off the field on a stretcher nearly a dozen times.

 Leo Durocher, who was Reiser's first major league manager, reflected many years later that in terms of talent, skill and potential, there was only one other player comparable to Reiser: Willie Mays.
 He also said, "Pete had more power than Willie—left-handed and right-handed both.
 Willie had everything, Pete had everything but luck."

-Reiser, a switch hitter who sometimes restricted himself to batting left-handed because of injury, served in the United States Army during World War II, playing baseball for Army teams.
+Reiser served in the United States Army during World War II, playing baseball for Army teams.
 While serving, he was injured again and had to learn to throw with both arms.
-Durocher said, "And he could throw at least as good as Willie [Mays, both] right-handed and left-handed."

 When Reiser returned to the majors in 1946, he was still suffering from a shoulder injury from playing Army baseball.
 He later said: "It wasn't as serious as the head injuries, but it did more to end my career.
 The shoulder kept popping out of place, more bone chips developed, and there was constant pain in the arm and shoulder."

-He was never the same hitter he was early in his career, but was still as fast as ever, stealing home a record seven times in 1946.
+He was never the same hitter he was early in his career, but was still as fast as ever, leading the NL in stolen bases and stealing home a record seven times in 1946.
 In 1948, Ebbets Field became the first ballpark with padded outfield walls due to Reiser's penchant for running into them.